 Italian Americans are celebrated in many ways.

 Our ancestors assimilated into mainstream American culture while also safeguarding our traditions and family bonds.
 Italian Americans are now celebrated in this country.
 In Massachusetts, October is officially recognized as Italian American Heritage month.
 There are vibrant neighborhoods in cities across the country where we can go to be immersed in our ancestral food, language, and traditions.
 Christian holidays that most Italians observe are celebrated nationally and are part of the mainstream culture.
 We can turn on the television, pick up a book, or enter a voting booth and expect that our people will be represented.

 We honor our ancestors by honoring Indigenous Peoples.

 By observing Indigenous Peoples Day, we celebrate the diverse histories and cultures of this land’s First Peoples and their many contributions to modern society.
 We correct false histories, begin to make amends for past atrocities, and support Indigenous struggles for justice.
-We also honor our own ancestors who persevered in this country despite being victimized for their ethnicity, and we follow the example of the many Italian Americans who have fought for civil and human rights for all.
+We also honor our own ancestors who persevered in this country despite being victimized for their ethnicity.
+We feel a responsibility to use the platform our ancestors have given us to ensure that we are not repeating the same patterns of discrimination that they endured.
+In so doing, we follow the example of the many Italian Americans who have fought, and continue to fight, for civil and human rights for all.